apigee-labs/rapier/README.md

 <a name="footnote2"><sup>2</sup></a> All Rapier APIs are fully hyperlinked, in the sense tht there is nowhere in the API you can reach
 by composing URLs that you cannot also reach by following hyperlinks.
 Because of this is it possible to write a "generic" client that has no a-priori knowledge of a Rapier API and navigates it only by following hyperlinks.
-Such clients are relatively difficult to design and write and so are rare.
-We believe they are primarily written when, like browsers and web bots, their cost can be amortized across many
+Such clients are relatively difficult to design and write and so are rare—we believe they are primarily written when, like browsers and web bots, their cost can be amortized across many
 APIs and the cost and time to code to each of those APIs individually is prohibitive.
 The primary reason for basing Rapier APIs on hypermedia is to make the APIs easier to learn and to make conventional clients easier to write—supporting "generic" clients is a secondary benefit.
 The most often-discussed benefit of hypermedia is making systems more